I have started to read your guide! It's fascinating! - Jonathan Bellés, producer/director of "Godzilla & Hiroshima: The Dawn of the Kaiju Eiga"

 The Monster Movie Fan's Guide To Japan is now available through Amazon as an ebook for those who use iPad, Kindle Fire or other tablet computers.
-The following countries offer it in their Amazon Kindle Stores: United States, India, United Kingdom, France, Germany, Italy, Spain, Canada, Brazil and Japan.
+The following countries offer it in their Amazon Kindle Stores: United States, India, United Kingdom, France, Germany, Italy, Spain, Canada, Brazil, Australia, Mexico and Japan.
 Make sure your device's applications or programs are compatible with the Kindle platform.

 I hope you will find The Monster Movie Fan's Guide To Japan informative as well as entertaining.
 Thank-you for picking up a copy!

 |Above, Armand with the Godzilla statue at the main entrance to Toho Studios in Setagaya, Tokyo.|

 The Monster Movie Fan's Guide To Japan was featured in the following publications in Japan:

 |The Japan Times, May 27, 2012|

 Japan Travel, GaijinPot.com and Japan Today posted feature articles on The Monster Movie Fan's Guide To Japan.